gluster/gluster-ansible-infra/README.md

 * opts: Optional, Default empty, additional parameters being passed to the lvm module, which uses those in lvcreate
 * meta_pvs: Optional, Default empty, the physical devices the metadata volume should be placed on
 * meta_opts: Optional, Default empty, additional parameters to pass to lvcreate for creating the metadata volume
-* skipfs: Optional Boolean, Default no. When yes no XFS filesystem will be created on the LV
+* skipfs: Optional Boolean, Default no. When yes no XFS filesystem will be created on the
+* shrink: Optional Boolean, Default yes.
+When no the lvol module will not try to shrink the LV

 -----------------------
 #### Thick LV variable